apache/directory-fortress-core/README.md

  cp slapd.properties.example slapd.properties
  ```

-2. Edit the slapd install properties file:
+2. Edit the **slapd.properties** file.

  ```
  vi slapd.properties
  ```

 3. Set the LDAP Host and port properties.
 Either a valid host name or IP address can be used.
-If you are running on the same platform as your LDAP server, localhost will do:
+If you are running on the same platform as your LDAP server, localhost will do.

  ```
  host=localhost
  port=389
  ```

 4. Set the suffix name and domain component.
-These will be according to your requirements.
-For example suffix.name=example + suffix.dc=com will = 'dc=example,dc=com'.
+These may be set according to your requirements.
+For example **suffix.name=example** and **suffix.dc=com** turns into **dc=example,dc=com**.

  ```
  suffix.name=example
  suffix.dc=com
  ```

-5. Set the administrative LDAP connection pool parameters:
+5. Add to the file to enable administrative LDAP connection pool parameters.
+This is for all ldap ops except binds and slapo access log searches (audit reads).

  ```
  # This value contains dn of user that has read/write access to LDAP DIT: